New community and leisure facility in Houghton Regis

 Will the construction affect access to the current leisure centre?

-No, we are not expecting increased traffic movements at the current leisure centre as the construction process is taking place on the opposite side to the campus.
+No, we are not expecting increased traffic movements at the current leisure centre as the construction is taking place on the opposite side to the campus.
 Deliveries for the new centre will be coordinated through a construction management plan to minimise impacts on surrounding roads at peak times.